rwhite35/demo_module_public/README.md

 ## MVC Architecture

 The project is based on a Model-View-Controller(MVC) architecture and implements [Laminas MVC](https://docs.laminas.dev/mvc/) framework (among others)to leverages abstraction, dependency injection, dynamic routing & autoload.
-MVC ensures `separation of concern` and promotes clean code resulting in stable operation and feature/code logevity.
+MVC ensures `separation of concern` and promotes clean code resulting in stable operation and feature/code longevity.

 ## Prerequisites & Setup

-This project was created for demonstration purpose and configured to serve from an instance of [Apache2](https://httpd.apache.org/) running localhost with a configured VirtualHost.
+This project was created for demonstration purposes and configured to serve from an instance of [Apache2](https://httpd.apache.org/) running localhost with a configured VirtualHost.
 It can however be deployed from containers(Docker), cloud services(AWS) or dedicated web servers.
 The following outlines some basic configuration in order install and run the project locally.

 ### VirtualHost